LordDashMe/lorddashme.github.io/README.md

 ## Archived Versions

 - [v1](v1/) used traditional way of creating a website, just a pure HTML, CSS, and JS.

+  - Decommissioned on October 2018.

 - [v2](v2/) is powered by [Create React App](https://create-react-app.dev/) (CRA) a toolchain for React Single-Page App (SPA).

+  - Decomissioned on February 2020.

 - [v3](v3/) utilized [Gatsby](https://www.gatsbyjs.org/) static site generator for React.